-Whether you’re an everyday walker or you are a keen adventurer taking on mountain hiking challenges, the boots you wear make all the difference.
-We know that shopping for the perfect shoe can be frustrating which is why we’ve compiled a list of the top 9 best men’s hiking boots for all eventualities.
+Whether you’re an everyday walker or a keen adventurer taking on mountain hiking challenges such as the Three Peaks, the boots you wear make all the difference.
+We know that shopping for the perfect shoe can be frustrating, which is why we’ve compiled a list of the top 9 best men’s hiking boots for all eventualities.

 Depending on what adventure you’re planning next, you’ll want to think about the type of material that’s going to work for you.
 Leather is a sturdy and durable material that is no doubt going to stand the test of time, but it can be restrictive and difficult to break in if you’re in need of some shoes as soon as possible.
 If you’re planning a big hike, we recommend investing in leather for their warmth, but if you go for a synthetic or textile boot, make sure they have waterproof technology that will stop you from getting soggy feet.

 All the best men’s hiking boots will come with some form of waterproof technology, so if you’re planning on hiking during wet weather, we recommend opting for a boot with a Gore-tex lining if you want to keep those toes dry.
 You’ll also want to opt for a sturdy sole, especially if walking on rocky or rough terrain, and if you have any foot injuries then a high ankle will provide the extra support you need when walking.